plone/documentation/develop/addons/components/genericsetup.rst

 Setup items in the local component registry of the Plone Site.
 The items can be adapters, subscribers or utilities.

 This can also be done in zcml, which puts it in the global registry that is defined at startup.

-The difference is:
-when you put it in xml, the item is only added to a specific Plone Site when you install the package in the add-ons control panel.
+The difference is, when you put it in xml, the item is only added to a specific Plone Site when you install the package in the add-ons control panel.

 Both have their uses.

 Example: